mettaneko/Winter-Normal-Macro/README.md

 ### Fixed stop/start key not stopping

 ### Full numbis support + auto start
+ - Get the new image needed for this [here](https://github.com/loxersoun2369189-wq/Winter-Normal-Macro/blob/main/Resources/Winter/ResetMount.png)
 ```python
 AUTO_START = True # if true upon failure it will auto restart, this also starts the macro when you launch the script
 USE_NIMBUS = True # Use the nimbus cloud instead of newsman (more consistent + better)